2032 in public domain: United States

-Among the literary works that will enter the public domain are Margaret Mitchell's novel Gone with the Wind, Daphne du Maurier's novel Jamaica Inn, Agatha Christie's Hercule Poirot mystery novels The A. B. C. Murders, Cards on the Table and Murder in Mesopotamia; William Faulkner's novel Absalom, Absalom!; John Dos Passos' The Big Money; John Maynard Keynes' The General Theory of Employment, Interest and Money; Munro Leaf's The Story of Ferdinand; Michael Innes' mystery novel Death at the President's Lodging introducing Sir John Appleby, Arthur Ransome's Pigeon Post, Louis-Ferdinand Céline's Death on Credit, Hergé's Tintin story The Blue Lotus in its original French black-and-white version; and the first issues of Life magazine.
+Among the literary works that will enter the public domain are Margaret Mitchell's novel Gone with the Wind, Daphne du Maurier's novel Jamaica Inn, Agatha Christie's Hercule Poirot mystery novels The A. B. C. Murders, Cards on the Table and Murder in Mesopotamia, as well as her short story collection The Thirteen Problems; Arthur Miller's debut play No Villain; William Faulkner's novel Absalom, Absalom!; Clare Boothe Luce's play The Women; John Dos Passos' The Big Money; John Maynard Keynes' The General Theory of Employment, Interest and Money; C.S.
+Lewis's nonfiction work The Allegory of Love; Munro Leaf's The Story of Ferdinand; Michael Innes' mystery novel Death at the President's Lodging introducing Sir John Appleby, Arthur Ransome's Pigeon Post, Louis-Ferdinand Céline's Death on Credit, The Hardy Boys' fifteenth novel The Sinister Signpost, the Nancy Drew novel The Mystery of the Ivory Charm, Hendrik Marsman's poem Memory of Holland, Hergé's Tintin story The Blue Lotus in its original French black-and-white version; and the first issues of Life magazine.

 Notable musical works entering the public domain include the popular songs "The Glory of Love", "I've Got You Under My Skin", "Pennies from Heaven", and "The Way You Look Tonight"; Alban Berg's Violin Concerto; Sergei Prokofiev's Peter and the Wolf (one of the most famous foreign works affected by the 2012 Supreme Court decision Golan v.
 Holder); and Dmitri Shostakovich's Symphony No. 4.

-Works of art entering the public domain include Salvador Dali's Lobster Telephone and the first design of the Aalto Vase from Alvar and Aino Aalto, which is currently still being made and sold by the Finnish design brand Iittala.
+Works of art entering the public domain include Salvador Dalí's Lobster Telephone and the first design of the Aalto Vase from Alvar and Aino Aalto, which is currently still being made and sold by the Finnish design brand Iittala.